-Lab : Hosting and Deployment
+Lab: Hosting and Deployment

-- Deploying a Web Application to Microsoft Azure - Upload an Image to Azure Blob Storage

-- Host and Deploy an ASP.NET Core MVC application on IIS. - Host and Deploy an ASP.NET Core MVC application on Microsoft Azure. - Be able to utilize services offered by Microsoft Azure to improve the capabilities of your web applications.
+- Deploying a Web Application to Microsoft Azure - Upload an Image to Azure Blob Storage - After completing this module, students will be able to: - Host and Deploy an ASP.NET Core MVC application on IIS. - Host and Deploy an ASP.NET Core MVC application on Microsoft Azure. - Be able to utilize services offered by Microsoft Azure to improve the capabilities of - your web applications.